USAFA-ECE/ece382/_sources/Assignments/lab13.md

 - **[9.5 Points]**  Push your code to your repository using git.
 Write comments in your code.

-This lab has been adapted from the TI RSLK: [The Solderless Maze Edition curriculum](https://university.ti.com/en/faculty/ti-robotics-system-learning-kit/ti-rslk-max-edition-curriculum)
+This lab was originally adapted from the [TI-RSLK MAX Solderless Maze Edition Curriculum](https://university.ti.com/en/faculty/ti-robotics-system-learning-kit/ti-rslk-max-edition-curriculum) and has since been significantly modified.